Hurricane Dora (1964): Central Florida southward

+Georgia

 Some locations in Georgia also experienced hurricane-force winds and heavy rainfall from the storm, particularly in the southeastern portion of the state.
 Winds estimated at 90 mph were experienced on the coastal islands, while gale-force winds were observed as far north as Savannah and as far west as Waycross.
 Hundreds of trees were toppled, which downed trees and power lines, with some areas experiencing a near complete loss of electricity.
 The storm also brought heavy rainfall, with some areas observing more than 10 in of rain, while much of the southern half of Georgia experienced more than 3 in of precipitation.
 Storm surge and higher tides resulted in erosion and coastal flooding.
 On Jekyll Island, two motels lost portions of their roofs and a ferris wheel was destroyed.
 Extensive erosion also occurred on the island.
 Damage on Jekyll Island was conservatively estimated at $1 million.
 At least five homes were swept away on St. Simons Island, while sections of the pier and seawall were demolished.
 The F.J.
 Torras Causeway, a bridge connecting Sea Island and St. Simons Island to Brunswick, was flooded.

 Many streets in Brunswick were covered with 1 to 3 ft of water, leaving them impassible.
 In one section of the city, about 100 homes were deroofed, while 25 other homes in another section were severely damaged.
 An estimated 35%-40% of dwellings were damaged to some degree in Brunswick.
 Many trees, and power lines were downed, limiting communication between the islands and the mainland to radio networks.
 Portions of Route 17 south of Brunswick was washed out.
 One man drowned in the Little Satilla River near Brunswick while attempting to secure his boat.
 Glynn County suffered over $3.6 million in damage.
 Soil erosion caused by heavy rainfall in Waycross resulted in extensive damage to buildings and streets.
 Throughout Georgia, the storm structurally impacted about 1,135 homes and obliterated five others.
 Additionally, 18 trailers suffered major impact, while 43 small businesses were destroyed or experienced severe damage.
 Although many pastures were flooded, impact on agriculture was minor.
 Overall, the storm left at least $9 million in damage in Georgia.

-A few other states were affected by the storm, though impact there was much lesser.
-One death occurred in Virginia.